-If you need to buy a Christmas gift for a food lover, here are 20+ of the best foodie gift ideas to inspire you!
+If you need to buy a Christmas gift for a food lover, here are more than 40 of the best foodie gift ideas to inspire you!

 Food is always a big part of any celebration, and Christmas is no exception.